Ken Chow Wing Kan: Early life

-Colonial period
+British Hong Kong

-In 1994, the Hong Kong District Council election.
+In the 1994 District Council election,.
 The Yuen Long District Council, in response to the increase in the population of Tin Shui Village in Tin Shui Wai, delineated the new Tin Shui Constituency.
 In the new village, Pro-Beijing camp (Hong Kong), which have traditional power, are competing with foreign parties.
 Chow Wing Kan finally won 2,093 votes with the support of Tang Siu-tong.
 The opponent Liberal Party Yeung Yan-fai received only 100 votes.
 Chow won 96% of the votes and was elected as a member of the Yuen Long District Council at the age of 27.

 He actively explored the Tin Shui Wai area for work after and afterwards.
-He believed that Hong Kong ’s good economy has enabled nuclear families to actively invest in the community after moving into new towns and the society is thriving.
+He believed that Hong Kong's good economy has enabled nuclear families to actively invest in the community after moving into new towns and the society is thriving.
 After he took office in October 1994, a series of sex crimes occurred in Tin Shui Wai.
-A female victim notified him of the identified person involved and Chow lured him to the office for police to arrest on the spot.
+A female victim notified him of the identity of a person involved and Chow lured him to the office for police to arrest on the spot.
 Since then, Chow has repeatedly attacked crimes in Tin Shui Wai.

-During the colonial period, the opposition villagers were very dissatisfied with the British Hong Kong government.
+At this time, some local people were very dissatisfied with the British Hong Kong government.
 In the 1995 Hong Kong Legislative election, Governor of Hong Kong Chris Patten adopted direct elections, so that the New Territories West Constituency, which has been dominated by the rural party, was also replaced by the Pro-democracy camp (Hong Kong).
 After the election, the Registration and Electoral Office announced that about 6,000 out of a total of 110,000 voters in Tuen Mun and Yuen Long districts had failed to vote.
 Chow, who was Tang Siu-tong ’s deputy, personally submitted an election petition to the High Court.
 Chow found 108 victims who made mistakes in registration in 1996, hoping to rush to re-election before returning, but the High Court ruled that voter registration is not an election procedure and cannot overturn the results of the election.
-Chow, who lost the case, still thinks the trial is unfair.
+Chow, who lost the case, still thinks the case was unfair.